Greek Salad Spaghetti Squash Bowls

-I’m not sure why I decided to combine Greek Salad and Spaghetti Squash, but this Greek Salad Spaghetti Squash Bowl was a winner for a low-carb meal.
-And this great meatless dish is also low-carb, Keto, low-glycemic, and gluten-free.
+I’m not sure why I decided to combine Greek Salad and Spaghetti Squash, but Greek Salad Spaghetti Squash Bowls were a winner for a low-carb meal.
+And this is also perfect for a meatless meal; enjoy!
 Use Bowl Meals to find more recipes like this one.

-And this can certainly be a quick make-after-work dinner or a quick meal during the holidays.
+And this can certainly be a quick make-after-work dinner.
 You can prep all the Greek salad ingredients while the squash cooks in the oven (or toaster oven), and you’ll probably have time to watch the news before you need to mix the salad ingredients together and spoon it over the cooked squash.
 And if you’ve never been able to warm up to the idea of spaghetti squash as a substitute for pasta, you just might like it this way.
 For the spaghetti squash fans, there’s a new category for spaghetti squash recipes on the blog, check it out!
-And I think this Greek Salad Spaghetti Squash Bowl can even qualify as low-carb red-and-green food for the holidays; what do you think?

 And if you like the idea of low-carb meals-in-a-bowl, check out this great collection of 10 Low-Carb Bowl Meals You’ll Make Over and Over!

 How to Make Greek Salad Spaghetti Squash Bowls:

 (Scroll down for complete printable recipe including nutritional information.)

 - Cut the spaghetti squash into quarters lengthwise, scrape out seeds, drizzle with a little olive oil, sprinkle with Greek Seasoning (affiliate link), and roast about 50 minutes at 400F/200C.
 (You can cook the spaghetti squash in the Instant Pot or in a slow cooker if you prefer!)